kta-intel/openfl/openfl-workspace/flower-app-pytorch/README.md

 ## Overview

-In this repository, you'll notice a directory called `./app-pytorch`.
+In this repository, you'll notice a directory under `src` called `app-pytorch`.
 This is effectively a Flower PyTorch app created using Flower's `flwr new` command that has been modified to run a local federation.
 The client and server apps dictate what will be run by the client and server respectively. `Task.py` defines the logic that will be executed by each app, such as the model definition, train/test tasks, etc.

 ## Execution Methods